Office Machine Ads

 Mimeograph

-Black and white 9 3/4" x 13 1/2" ad for their Duplicator and how to use it more effeciently in the wartime years.
+Black and white 9 3/4" x 13 1/2" ad for the Mimeograph Duplicator and how to use it more effeciently in the wartime years.
 The ad has a photo of a Girl in the Office holding up some work for examination under tha headline "She also serves".
 The ad also contains a list of "6 Things a Stenographer can do to use the Memeograph duplicator more efficiently".
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 August 17, 1942